LowPassenger/cinema-application/README.md

   *  New user registration via email
   *  User login and authentication
   *  Displaying all movies, cinema halls, movie sessions, user orders and tickets on it
-  *  Addiing movie to the database and get information about movies
+  *  Adding movie to the database and get information about movies
   *  Adding cinema hall to the database and get information about cinema halls
   *  Adding a movie session to the database and get information about available movie sessions
   *  Creating movie show tickets